Draft Specification v0.1

 • · Support any payment processor you want

-• · WordPress, Ghost, Substack migration paths
+• · WordPress, Ghost, Substack, podcast host migration paths

-Reader Apps & Browsers
+Apps & Browsers

 • · Detect OPE extensions in any feed format